 - Please dispose of all rubbish in the bins provided.

 - Please clean up spills and report large spills to Library staff.

-Children are welcome in the Library, in accordance with the USC Children on Campus - Managerial Policy.
+Children are welcome in the Library, in accordance with the Children on Campus - Operational Policy.
 For their safety and to ensure that they do not disrupt others:

 - Parents must be mindful of the impact of their children’s activities on others who are in the Library to work.

 - The parent/carer may be asked to leave the Library if the child’s behaviour is disruptive to others.

 - The computers on campus are for UniSC staff and student use.
 In accordance with the Acceptable Use of ICT Resources - Governing Policy, parents should not allow their children to use computers on campus nor give them their UniSC login and password.